sketchplugins/plugin-directory/README.md

 - [QR Code](https://github.com/turbobabr/sketch-qrcode), by Andrey Shakhmin: QR Code generator plugin for Sketch App.
 - [QRCode for Sketch Local Sharing](https://github.com/dex1t/qrcode-for-sketch-local-sharing), by Takaya Deguchi: This plugin show QR Code for Local Sharing URL (Sketch 3.4 Featrue).
 Read this QR code when checking your design on smartphone.
 - [Quick Pic](https://github.com/nickstamas/sketch-quick-pic), by Nick Stamas: Quickly fill a layer with an image from Flickr based on tags.
-- [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by Herr Helms: Generate lines originating from a certain coordinate of an artboard.
+- [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
 - [Random Opacity Sketch Plugin](https://github.com/adamhowell/random-opacity-sketch-plugin), by Adam Howell: Randomly change the opacity of selected objects in Sketch.
 - [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
 - [Random User](https://github.com/jimrutherford/random-user), by Jim Rutherford: A SketchApp plugin that inserts random user data into your Sketch documents.